dist/<browser>. It can also generate zip packages for distribution.

 Generating a zip file

-Generate a distribution zip from each target output with --zip:
+Generate a distribution zip from each target output with--zip:

-By default, the zip name uses sanitized manifest name + version, for example:
+name + version, for example:

 my-extension-1.0.0.zip

-This creates my-release.zip inside the target dist/<browser> folder.
+my-release.zip inside the target dist/<browser> folder.

 Include source archive

-Use --zip-source to generate a source archive alongside distribution output.
+Use--zip-source to generate a source archive alongside distribution output.

 --zip-source produces: